juanpc2018/Sonnet-Tempo-Dual-SATA-6Gbps/README.md

 installer is a FreeDOS compressed image in a .iso There are 2 options:
 Option A)
-Burn .iso to a CD-R or CD-RW
+Burn .iso to a CD-R or CD-RW, will Boot OK.
-Boots OK.

 Option B)
 Download Rufus,